HumanAssisted/JACS/docs/schema/header.md

 **UUID**: the string must be a UUID, according to [RFC 4122](https://tools.ietf.org/html/rfc4122 "check the specification")

-## registrations
+## registrars

-Signing authorities agent is registered with
+Signing authorities agent is registered with.

-`registrations`
+`registrars`

 *   is optional